Children's Books and Illustrations

 For orders of 10 or more copies, contact Katrina to purchase at the wholesale price.

 Love Those Letters (2010)

 OUT OF PRINT.
-The “Love Those Letters” set is an alphabet recognition tool designed to reach all learners and to strengthen the home–school connection with an alphabet book, a DVD, CD.
+The “Love Those Letters” set is an alphabet recognition tool designed to reach all learners and to strengthen the home–school connection with an alphabet book, a DVD, and CD.
+Keywords and concept created by Carol Cedarholm.
+"Sing with Me the Alphabet" song by Greg McQuade.
+ABC Dance by Lisa Tsetse.
+Book written and illustrated by Katrina Morse.
 Published in 2010 by Family Reading Partnership.

 Embedded in this comforting tale are messages to families about how to make the read-aloud experience more meaningful to children.
 The book’s simple text tells about Brother Bear and Sister Bear hearing book after book read aloud to them by family and friends.
 Many details in the illustrations and the “stories within the story” that the Bear Family read make the book engaging for the youngest listeners to emergent readers.
 Read-aloud activities in the back of the book extend the story.
 (8 ½” x 11”)

 Purchase through Katrina Morse.